pablop16n/web-docs-scorer/README.md

 Using these random samples of 10k documents, we selected the 50% best scored documents to extract their ratios for punctuation, bad characters and numbers.
 The medians of ratios, that we will need for each subscore, were computed with `language_adaptation/extract_ratios.py` and then stored in `language_adaptation/medians_language.csv`.
 Finally, these medians are used in the main script (`docscorer.py`) in order to adapt ratios to every language.

-Applying the Spanish ratio-score equivalences to other languages, which can be highly different, produces innacurate _quality_scores_.
+Applying the Spanish ratio-score equivalences to other languages, which can be highly different, produces innacurate _WDS_scores_.
 The histograms below show an example in Korean, where documents that look good got penalized.
 The samples in the pictures are processed with the same ratio-score equivalences that we showed in the table of [_punctuation_score_](#punctuation_score):

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)